 The Tuition Aid Data Services (TADS) application process ensures that each family's needs can be measured fairly and equitably.
 If you believe that your resources are not sufficient to meet the total costs of an ECFS education, you are encouraged to apply for aid.
 You are always welcome to contact the financial aid office to discuss this process further.

 Yes.
 The ECFS board of trustees meets every January to review the tuition figures for the next academic year.
-Tuition revenues cover only about 82% of the school’s annual operating expenses; the remainder comes principally from annual giving and endowment income.
+Tuition revenues cover only about 82 percent of the school’s annual operating expenses; the remainder comes principally from annual giving and endowment income.
 As the school's operating costs increase over time, so does tuition, in an attempt to close the gap.

 Families are asked to apply for financial aid by the December 1 deadline.
 If you did not apply for financial aid during the admission year that your child was admitted to the Ethical Culture Fieldston School, you will not be awarded aid.
 The only time an exception may be made is in the event of a significant change in your circumstances, such as loss of a job, death of a parent, additional child entering a tuition-charging school, or an illness that prevents a parent from earning income.